 10. Edinburgh Zoo

-As favourite attraction for all ages, Edinburgh Zoo is praised as being one of the best U.K. zoos by the Zoo Federation.
+As a favourite attraction for all ages, Edinburgh Zoo is praised as being one of the best U.K. zoos by the Zoo Federation.

-Edinburgh Zoo is an 82-acre wildlife park which hosts world-class animal attractions, from giant pandas to endangered bears.
+Edinburgh Zoo is an 82-acre wildlife park that hosts world-class animal attractions, from giant pandas to endangered bears.
 There are daily talks, shows and feedings at multiple animal enclosures, and the famous penguin parade is particularly impressive!

 The Zoo is located on Corstorphine Road and has onsite parking.
-Book you’re ticket online to save up to 10%.

 Now you know what to see, don’t miss these 10 essential sights when you visit Edinburgh!